 Razzleberry Pie AKA Triple Berry Pie

 Once in a blue moon, my mom would treat us to a dessert from the grocery store.
 Pound cake, frosted fudge cake and one of our favorites, razzleberry pie.
-Our taste buds loved that pie!
+Our taste buds loved that mixed berry pie!

 What exactly is a razzleberry you might ask??
 Well you won’t find these in a berry patch, but instead, this mythical berry occurs only when a mixture of raspberries, blackberries and sometimes even blueberries make their way into a pie.
 A what a magnificent pie these “berries” make!